lborruto/lborruto.github.io/_posts/2024-11-26-terraform.md

 I automated the integration of **Okta** using Terraform.
 This included provisioning user accounts, managing group memberships, and configuring application access policies, all codified for reliability and scalability.

 **📈 Results:**
-- **⚡ Efficiency:** Automated processes streamlined onboarding and offboarding.
+- **Efficiency:** Automated processes streamlined onboarding and offboarding.
-- **🔐 Enhanced Security:** Consistent access policies reduced unauthorized access risks.
+- **Enhanced Security:** Consistent access policies reduced unauthorized access risks.
-- **📊 Scalability:** Easily managed a growing number of users and applications.
+- **Scalability:** Easily managed a growing number of users and applications.

 ---